The Complicated Role of Family in Addiction and RecoveryYou are here:

 Family members often unknowingly take on roles in the family, and these roles help them cope with the complications brought on by a loved one’s addiction.

-Dysfunctional Roles of Family Members in Addiction
+Dysfunctional Roles of Family Members in Addiction and Recovery

 All families have problems from time to time.
 How they handle the problems is key to maintaining healthy relationships among family members.